bryamaranguri/agenda-contactos-js-vanilla/README.md

 # Make It Real - GESTIÓN DE CONTACTOS

-This is a solution to the '**Gestión de Contactos**' project of the Make It Real course.
+This is a solution to the work in pairs '**Gestión de Contactos**' project of the Make It Real course.

 ## Table of contents